-We all need either physical, spiritual or mental healing at some point.
-Learn about how you can enhance your own healing system through the ancient Aruvedic knowledge of the Chakra energy centers.
+We all need either physical, spiritual, or mental healing at some point.
+Learn about how you can enhance your healing system.

-Let’s learn about each of these energy centers and how we can access or cleanse them.
+Let’s learn about each of these energy portals and how we can access or cleanse them.
 Working our way from the bottom up:

 1st Chakra “Muladhara” The root or Base

-Seems like almost every spiritual technology begins with grounding and centering.
+Every spiritual technology begins with grounding and centering.
 Connecting with our power and rooting into the Earth are key elements to any practice.
 Almost all healing starts with being grounding and centering.
-This is the first step in proper alignment of all the energy centers.
-Similarly, proper alignment is essential for the healing processes to be optimal.
+This is the first step in the proper alignment of all the energy centers.
+Similarly, proper alignment is essential for the key to healing the mind, body, and soul.

 2nd Chakra “Svadhisthana” The Sacral